-To put this into context, for a 62.5 MHz-wide window with 4096 channels (FDM) the step frequency is equal to ~ 122 kHz, whilst for 2 GHz and 128 channels (TDM) it is 31.25 MHz.
+To put this into context, for a 62.5 MHz-wide window with 4096 channels (FDM) the step frequency is equal to \sim 122 kHz, whilst for 2 GHz and 128 channels (TDM) it is 31.25 MHz.
 For both correlators a button is available to adjust an approximation to the nearest legal value.

-- Equivalent Omega IF2: This shows the Centre Offset Frequency using a different definition (noneditable).
+- Uncorrected Centre Offset Frequency: In determining a tuning solution, the OT calculates the base-band and offset frequencies that are required.
+However, due to quantisation of LO2, the actual baseband frequencies are often different to those requested.
+The OT compensates for this, where possible, by correcting the offset frequency such that the spectral window is placed as close to the requested central frequency as possible.
+However, when the SB is run at the telescope and the observations are not being performed in the topocentric frame, the Doppler shift causes the requested spectral window frequencies to be different to those assumed by the OT.
+The tuning solution will therefore be different, as will the differences between the desired and actual baseband frequencies.
+This means that the OT's offset frequency corrections are no longer applicable.
+The OT therefore passes the uncorrected centre offset frequencies to the Control system who then re-calculate the necessary corrections in real time. - Equivalent Omega IF2: This shows the Centre Offset Frequency using a different definition (non-editable).
 It is equal to the frequency of the signal immediately after the down-conversion carried out by LO2. - Centre Freq(Rest) LSB/USB: The centre frequency of the spectral window, in rest-frequency units.
 If sideband separation has been enabled, the value for each sideband will be displayed. - Centre Freq(Sky) LSB/USB: - Use LSB: This tells the correlator to save this sideband's data.
 If only a single sideband is being produced per spectral window e.g. for SSB and 2SB receivers, then this will be set appropriately and not be editable.

-For DSB receivers though when the sidebands are being separated i.e. both are produced by the correlator, it is possible to turn one off.
+For DSB receivers though when the sidebands are being separated i.e. both are produced by the correlator, it is possible to turn one off. - Use USB: As above. - Nominal BW / # Channels: A number of correlator modes have been defined that are common to both the 64-input and ACA Correlators.
+These can be formed by chosen suitable values for the nominal bandwidth and number of channels from a drop-down menu.
+If ACA-specific modes have been chosen (see above), this field is not displayed.